tilezen/vector-datasource/docs/layers.md

 * Layer name: `pois`
 * Geometry types: `point`

-Over 200 points of interest (POI) kinds are supported.
+Over 400 points of interest (POI) kinds are supported.
 POIs are included starting at zoom 4 for `national_park`, zoom 9 for `park`, and zoom 12 for other major features like `airport`, `hospital`, `zoo`, and `motorway_junction`.
 Progressively more features are added at each additional zoom based on a combination of feature area (if available) and `kind` value.
 For instance, by zoom 15 most `police`, `library`, `university`, and `beach` features are included, and by zoom 16 things like `car_sharing`, `picnic_site`, and `tree` are added.
 By zoom 16 all local features are added, like `amusement_ride`, `atm`, and `bus_stop`, but may be marked with a `min_zoom` property to suggest at which zoom levels they are suitable for display.
 For example, `bench` and `waste_basket` features may be marked `min_zoom: 18` to suggest that they are displayed at zoom 18 and higher.
 Note that `min_zoom` is not an integer, and may contain a fractional component.

 NOTE: The `pois` layer includes point "labels" for most polygon features otherwise found in the `landuse` layer (eg: `national_park` and `park`); these points are suitable for drawing as icon-and-text labels.
 The remaining `label_position` points in the `landuse` layer and `buildings` layer are suitable for text-only labels.

-Points of interest from OpenStreetMap, with per-zoom selections similar to the primary [OSM.org Mapnik stylesheet](https://trac.openstreetmap.org/browser/subversion/applications/rendering/mapnik).
+Points of interest from OpenStreetMap, with per-zoom selections similar to the primary [OSM.org Carto stylesheet](https://github.com/gravitystorm/openstreetmap-carto).

+The range of kinds has expanded to cover nearly all of the basic OpenStreetMap cartography, Maki icons, Humanitarian OpenStreetMap Team's map style, and more.
+Icons are provided in the related Mapzen icon library project.

 Features from OpenStreetMap which are tagged `disused=*` for any other value than `disused=no` are not included in the data.
 Features which have certain parenthetical comments after their name are suppressed until zoom 17 and have their `kind` property set to that comment.
 Currently anything with a name ending in '(closed)' or '(historical)' will be suppressed in this manner.
 Railway stops, halts, stations and tram stops from OpenStreetMap tagged with a `historic` tag are also not included in the data.